Board Of Directors

 - He was recently awarded an Honorary Doctorate of Letters from the University of the Fraser Valley.

-Shannon Landsdowne Director
+Shannon Landsdowne Vice Chair

 Ever since she was young, hunting and fishing have been part of Shannon Lansdowne’s life both personally and professionally.
 A proud mother, wife, daughter, and leader, she’s based in Hagensborg.